deckhouse/deckhouse/modules/041-linstor/docs/FAQ.md

 ```

 It will move resources to other free nodes and replicate them.
-However, sometimes this operation may not proceed as expected.
+However, sometimes, this operation may not proceed as expected.
 In such cases, you can evict resources manually.

 ### How to evict resources from a node manually?